SebastianoF/bruker2nifti/README.md

 │   ├── spnam23
 │   └── uxnmr.par
 ```
-In the Bruker structure there are more information than the one required to fill a
+The Bruker structure contains more information than the one required to fill a
 nifti header (scanner setting, location, users, sample or subject scanned biometrics
-can appear in the Bruker raw data, if filled by the user).
+can appear in the Bruker raw data, if filled when scanning the data).
 To obtain relevant information to fill the nifti header (and b-values and b-vectors if any)
 we can restrict our attention towards
 **method**, **acqp**, **reco** and **visu_pars**.
 The img_data is stored in the file **2dseq**.

-Usual structure of a study (paravision 6) is:
+A study structure in paravision 6 can be:
 ```
 └── StudyName
     ├── 1